 Group Policy Application Tool gpupdate 0.9.12 Released

-Each of these modules is responsible for its part of applying the settings.
-For example, there are modules related to system kernel settings, desktop settings, peripherals, browser settings, and printer settings.
-And each of the modules takes that part of the base that relates to it.
-For example, applier firefox will search the database for a line with firefox and process only this part of the database - namely, create a json file from this information in the /etc/firefox/policies directory (as it is formed in Linux).
-Then, when the web browser starts, it accesses this directory and launches all the settings.
+Each of these modules is responsible for its own portion of the settings application.
+For example, there are modules related to the system kernel settings, desktop settings, peripherals, browser settings, and printer settings.
+Each module takes the portion of the database that pertains to it.
+For example, the Firefox applier will search the database for a line containing "firefox" and process only that portion of the database—namely, it will generate a JSON file from this information in the /etc/firefox/policies directory (as it is generated in Linux).
+Then, when the web browser starts, it accesses this directory and runs all the settings.

 Changes in version 0.9.11.2: